 Vastus Intermedius Muscle

-The vastus intermedius runs directly underneath the rectus femoris muscle in the front of the thigh on the femur(thigh bone).
-This muscle is used to straighten the knee.
-This muscle contracts in unison with the rectus femoris muscle but still remains a separate group of muscle fibres.
+The vastus intermedius runs directly underneath the rectus femoris muscle in the front of your thigh.
+It helps straighten your knee and contracts in unison with the rectus femoris muscle but remains a separate group of muscle fibers to increase the force, power, and speed of knee motion.

 Degree of Quad Muscle Tear